-As we look toward the future and UB’s top 25 ambitions, the College is reorganizing the staff structure in an effort to better support departments, programs, centers and institutes and to improve and streamline processes and procedures.
+As we look toward the future and UB’s Top 25 public universities ambitions, the College has reorganized the staff structure into Shared Services teams in an effort to better support departments, programs, centers and institutes and to improve and streamline processes and procedures.

-As part of the reorganization, a shared services model will be implemented to provide strategic, accurate, efficient and consistent high-quality service delivery across all departments at all times.
-It will also balance the workload, reduce duplication and redundancy and maintain continuous service for all departments.
+The shared services model provides strategic, accurate, efficient and consistent high-quality service delivery across all departments at all times.
+It balances the workload, reduces duplication and redundancy and maintains continuous service for all departments.

 In the shared services model, departments send process-oriented and compliance-based work to specialized teams.
 The teams will include staff who are subject matter experts in particular areas critical to the operation of the College.

 Department support is focused on the work that is not completed by operational teams, including budgeting and reporting.
 Department support includes department administrators.
 This work strategically supports the Department Chair/Program Director, faculty and the overall department/unit, College and university’s strategic vision.
 They will help departments navigate the shared services model by completing tasks and/or delegating/collaborating with teams.

 Creating efficiencies and opportunities through prudent use of shared services is not a means to cut staff and services, but to allow us to provide greater consistency in services across the College, as well as the capacity to do more unit-specific work in our departments with our highly-qualified and experienced staff.
 This is a way for teams to streamline processes for faculty, staff and students who use common services.
 Departments will share staffing resources through teams to improve service to all.
 The shared services model will also allow the College to ensure that best practices are consistently utilized and reduce compliance risks.